Configure Standalone Spark

 By default, Spark is installed on the same node as Incorta; however, you must install Spark on a separate server in most cases.

-- Verify that the Spark master URL is set in the Admin UI under System Configuration > Server Configs > Spark Integration > Spark master URL.
+- Verify that the Spark master URL is set in the cluster management console (CMC) under System Configuration > Server Configs > Spark Integration > Spark master URL.

 - Create a Spark home environment variable.
 In Linux, set the environment variable in your

 .bash_profilefile.
 For example,

 - Configure options in Spark.
 For details, see Configuration Options.

 - Start and Validate Spark.
 For details, see Start and Validate Standalone Spark.

 - Test Spark.
 For details, see Test Spark.

 SPARK_WORKER_MEMORY: For standalone Spark, this sets the total memory that can be used by the Spark instance on this machine.